 A: NO REGISTRATION or reservation is necessary, just show up at your convenience and enjoy your visit to the Texas A&M College of Veterinary Medicine and Biomedical Sciences!
 You are able to pre-register for Small Animal Hospital tours and Large Animal Hospital tours.
 Registration is REQUIRED for Special Needs Tours.
 See the “Tours” tab for more details.

 Q: How much does it cost?

-A: Open House admission and participation is FREE all day to anyone and everyone (except registered Scouts; please see associated pages for details).
-There will be concession stands to purchase snacks and Food Trucks to purchase lunches.
-You can also purchase souvenirs at the Gift Shop, which is run by the various student organizations.
-All profits go to the student organizations.
+A: Open House admission and participation is FREE all day to anyone and everyone.
+There will be concession stands and food trucks for food and drink purchases.
+You can also purchase souvenirs at the Gift Shop, with all profits going to various student organizations.
 The Gift Shop will accept credit cards or cash.